mysticetus-inc/dotcom/site/content/_index.md

 	buttonLink="/feature/reporting/"
 >}}

+{{< components/page-line >}}

+{{< components/feature-highlight
+	title="Mysticetus Command Center"
+	subTitle="Monitor All of Your Operations - From Anywhere On The Planet" text="Monitor every moving part of your project.
+Mysticetus heads-up display maps everything going on and shows this to you on a web page.
+View vessel locations, animal sightings, and project status.
+Real time, real-world knowledge enables decision making from a centralized location.
+Follow, manage, and support operations from anywhere on the planet.
+Connected vessels leverage the big picture as they transit active areas." image="mysticetus-data-driven-decisions.png"
+	buttonText="Learn more"
+	buttonLink="/feature/mitigation/"
+>}}
 {{< components/social-proof
 	title = "Customers see the value in Mysticetus Turn Key Solutions" subTitle = "Experience the difference in your next operation with the dedicated Mysticetus team by your side."